 Why Ceramic Degrades Faster

-The Safety Question (What I Got Wrong)
+The Safety Question (Where Most Switches Go Wrong)

 The Replacement Cost Math

 A mid-range PTFE pan (Calphalon Classic, All-Clad HA1) costs $35 to $50 and lasts 2 to 3 years with regular use.
-That's roughly $1.50 per month.
+That works out to roughly $1.50 per month.

 A mid-range ceramic pan (GreenPan, Caraway) costs $50 to $80 and lasts 6 to 12 months at full performance.
-That's $5 to $13 per month.
+That works out to $5 to $13 per month.

-You pay more upfront for something that wears out faster.
+The buyer pays more upfront for something that wears out faster.
 The "premium health choice" is actually the worse value in every measurable dimension except marketing copy.

-What I Actually Recommend Now
+What Actually Works

 The Lesson